belermajb/belermajb/README.md

-- 👋 Hi, I’m John Benedict Belerma
+- 👋 Hi, I’m Ben
-- 👀 I’m interested in Web development and back-end programming
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning GoLang
-- 💞️ I’m looking to collaborate on cool projects
 - 📫 How to reach me belermajb@gmail.com

 <!---